______ PPC STATISTICS

 This was followed by more than a third (35%) who felt it was about the same, with around 1 in 7 (14%) indicating overseeing and controlling their PPC campaigns was somewhat easier compared to 24 months earlier.

-Main challenges facing PPC agencies in 2024
+Main challenges faced by PPC agencies in 2024

-Around 2 in 5 (40%) companies claim finding talent within the industry is the most challenging aspect of PPC management in 2024, with more than a third (34%) often struggling to grow their agency’s revenue.
+Around 2 in 5 (40%) companies claim finding talent within the industry was the most challenging aspect of PPC management in 2024, with more than a third (34%) often struggling to grow their agency’s revenue.

 Just over half (51%) of PPC agencies claim that meeting clients’ expectations and retaining their custom can be challenging some of the time, with a quarter (25%) stating that they never struggle with increased competition from other agencies.